How Much is Child Support in Ohio

 The child support guidelines consider several factors determining the amount of child support in Ohio.

-See also How Much Is Child Support in NJ
+See also When Does Child Support End in Indiana?

 Income of Both Parents